KILTprotocol/opendid/README.md

 ### Cleanup and delete the DID

 If you want to delete the DID you generated earlier, you can use the `opendid-setup` image again.
-It will use the authentication key from the `did-secrets.json` file to delete the DID from the blockchain.
+This will use the authentication key from the `did-secrets.json` file to delete the DID from the blockchain.
+(If you delete your DID, your deposit will be returned.)

 ```bash
 SEED="dont try this seed its completely made up for this nice example"